-Christopher Ward is a 5-year old London based watchmaker who creates affordable quartz and mechanical timepieces.
-They have a new swiss made diver watch that will be available for sale in November called the C60 Kingfisher Auto.
-It is an automatic dive watch powered by an ETA 2824-2 self-winding mechanical movement.
-The case is 42 mm x 13 mm in diameter and features thick 4.5 mm domed sapphire crystal.
+Christopher Ward is a 5-year old London-based watchmaker who creates affordable quartz and mechanical timepieces.
+They have a new Swiss-made diver watch that will be available for sale in November called the C60 Kingfisher Diver.

-The caseback is solid and features a NDL dive scale engraved in it.
-The caseback and crown screw-in and help to maintain water-resistance down to 300 meters (1000 ft).
+The crown screws down and the caseback is solid, with an NDL dive scale engraved in it.
+The water resistance is rated down to 300 meters.
 There is a 2-piece unidirectional dive bezel to keep track of your dive time.
 The indices feature a Superuminova treatment for visibility at night or underwater.
 The dial features a bright yellow metallic finish.
-The strap is silicon rubber with a stainless steel butteryfly clasp.
+The strap is silicon rubber with a stainless steel butterfly clasp.

 Right away when I saw this watch, I noticed that the build quality looks very good (especially considering the price range).
 The finish looks good, with mostly brushed surfaces, and a few polished accents on the bezel and crown.
-The bezel turns very easily, without any sign of being loose (this is not true of all divers I’ve tested).
-The black hour, minute and second hands really contrast very nicely with the bright yellow metallic dial.
-Even the strap feels soft, comfortable and of really good quality.
+The bezel turns very easily, without any sign of being loose (this is not true of all diver’s watches I’ve tested).
+The black hour, minute, and second hands really contrast very nicely with the bright yellow metallic dial.
+Even the strap feels soft, comfortable, and of really good quality.
 Overall, if you are looking for an affordable diver and you like the look, then I highly recommend considering the Christopher Ward C60 Kingfisher Diver.